 I use a GoPro Hero 4 when filming for a number of reasons.
-First, it is compact, yet still really good quality, waterproof and shockproof (all very useful features when filming adventurous activities).
+First, it is compact, yet still really good quality, waterproof, and shockproof (all useful features when filming adventurous activities).

 Where are you right now?

-Right now I’m with a Balintro group on Gili Trawangan Island in Bali, Indonesia.
-Could think of worst places to be writing this from.
+I'm currently with a Balintro group on Gili Trawangan Island in Bali, Indonesia.
+I could think of worse places to be writing this from.

-Tells us about your job.
-What’s a typical day like?
+Tell us about your job.
+What's a typical day?

-There’s no such thing as a ‘typical day’ (which is probably one of my favorite things about the job), but I’ll give it a go.
+There's no such thing as a “typical day” (probably one of my favorite things about the job), but I'll give it a go.

-Every morning, I sort out my cameras and equipment; while I charge all batteries, upload and organize footage every night.
+Every morning, I sort out my cameras and equipment while I charge all batteries and upload and organize footage every night.
 The rest of the day consists of filming some incredible spots.

-Even if it’s a place I have already been to before, each time it’s being explored with a new group of people—making it a completely different experience.
-I’m always discovering new angles and capturing more details.
+Even if it's a place I have already been to before, it's being explored with a new group of people each time—making it a completely different experience.
+I'm always discovering new angles and capturing more details.

 Tell us about your favorite moment capturing an experience.

 It would have to be the elephant sanctuary in Koh Phangan, Thailand.
-Capturing footage of such incredible animals was amazing in itself, but seeing the group members’ reactions to them is what made the trip even more memorable.
+Capturing footage of such incredible animals was amazing, but seeing the group members' reactions to them made the trip even more memorable.

 Watching people's faces when they first saw the elephants or when they grabbed food from their hands made it one of the best experiences I've had as a filmmaker!

-What is the most amazing experience you’ve had in Southeast Asia or Australia?
+What is your most amazing experience in Southeast Asia or Australia?

-What have you learned whilst backpacking around Australia, Thailand, and Bali?
+What have you learned while backpacking around Australia, Thailand, and Bali?